stefanvstein/testify/README.md

 `:test-var` is a var of the macro used as test-comment.
 Default value is `#'testify/test-comment`.
 It can be changed to make selective evaluation runs in the same source file.

 *Note that `eval-all` will evaluate the whole file representing the namespace into a new anonymous namespace.
-If the optional test-comment macro is defined here, it will most likely not match that when defined in test-var option.
+If the optional test-comment macro is defined here, it will most likely not match when defined in test-var option.
 Just put additional test-comment definitions in another namespace when using `eval-all`.*

 `:new-classpath?` is a boolean for whether each test-comment should be evaluated in a new class-loader, so that locally defined types are omitted after each test comment.
 This is set for `eval-as-use` and `eval-all`.